Proto-LeakNet: Towards Signal-Leak Aware Attribution in Synthetic Human Face Imagery: Experimental Results

-To assess robustness against real-world degradations, all models and Proto-LeakNet were evaluated on progressively post-processed closed-set samples using pretrained checkpoints from the raw configuration.
-During this test perturbations from Steps~1-3 (Section~\ref{sec:dataset}) were introduced only at inference time, without any fine-tuning.
-Table~\ref{tab:all_aucs} reports the per-class AUCs, showing that although Proto-LeakNet does not lead every class, it maintains consistently high performance across all generators compared to the other methods, resulting in the best overall Macro~AUC at every degradation level.
-This confirms stronger resilience to visual distortions compared to image-domain baselines, whose performance progressively collapses with increased perturbation.
-The robustness of Proto-LeakNet stems from its reliance on latent-domain signal-leak cues, which persist even when pixel-level textures are heavily degraded.
-Fig.~\ref{fig:plot_accuracies} further illustrates the Top-1 accuracies across degradation levels.
-Methods who are based on latent analysis such as OCC-CLIP, LatentTracer, LATTE and Proto-LeakNet obtain the higher metrics compared to pixel-based methods.
-In detail, Proto-LeakNet achieves the best results overall, being, 75.89\%, 74.51\%, and 69.52\% for Steps~1, 2, and~3 respectively, while the second best method (LATTE), scores 75.64\%, 74.27\% and 68.60\%.
-In general, these results demonstrate that Proto-LeakNet preserves generator attribution under aggressive post-processing by capturing stable latent biases rather than superficial image artifacts.
+To evaluate robustness under realistic degradations, all models, including Proto-LeakNet, are assessed on progressively post-processed Closed-set samples using checkpoints trained on the raw configuration.
+During evaluation, perturbations from Steps~1–3 (Section~\ref{sec:dataset}) are applied exclusively at inference time, without any additional fine-tuning.
+Table~\ref{tab:all_aucs} reports the per-class AUC scores under increasing degradation levels.
+Although Proto-LeakNet does not achieve the highest score for every individual generator, it consistently maintains strong performance across all classes, resulting in the highest overall Macro~AUC at each degradation level.
+This behavior indicates improved resilience to visual distortions compared to image-domain baselines, whose performance degrades more significantly as perturbation strength increases.
+The robustness of Proto-LeakNet can be attributed to its reliance on latent-domain signal-leak cues, which remain informative even when pixel-level textures and high-frequency artifacts are substantially altered.
+Figure~\ref{fig:plot_accuracies} further illustrates the evolution of Top-1 accuracy across degradation levels.
+Latent-based approaches, including OCC-CLIP, LatentTracer, LATTE, and Proto-LeakNet, consistently outperform pixel-based methods under perturbation.
+In particular, Proto-LeakNet achieves 75.89\%, 74.51\%, and 69.52\% Top-1 accuracy for Steps~1, 2, and~3, respectively, compared to the second-best method (LATTE), which attains 75.64\%, 74.27\%, and 68.60\%.
+Overall, these results demonstrate that Proto-LeakNet preserves attribution performance under aggressive post-processing by leveraging stable latent biases rather than relying primarily on superficial image artifacts.